lvgl/lvgl/docs/details/widgets/buttonmatrix.rst

 .. _lv_buttonmatrix:

 ===============================
-Button matrix (lv_buttonmatrix)
+Button Matrix (lv_buttonmatrix)
 ===============================

 Overview
 ********

-The Button Matrix object is a lightweight way to display multiple buttons in rows and columns.
+The Button Matrix Widget is a lightweight way to display multiple buttons in rows and columns.
 Lightweight because the buttons are not actually created but just virtually drawn on the fly.
-This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal `Button <widgets/button>`__ object plus the 100 or so bytes for the `Label <widgets/label>`__ object.
+This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal :ref:`Button <lv_button>` Widget plus the 100 or so bytes for the :ref:`Label <lv_label>` Widget.

 The Button matrix is added to the default group (if one is set).
-Besides the Button matrix is an editable object to allow selecting and clicking the buttons with encoder navigation too.
+Besides the Button matrix is an editable Widget to allow selecting and clicking the buttons with encoder navigation as well.

 .. _lv_buttonmatrix_parts_and_styles: